evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 Refer to the [All metrics](../reference/all-metrics.md) table to see defaults and available parameters that you can pass for each Preset.
 {% endhint %}

+Evidently Reports include visualizations, such as plotting values over time, which are aggregated by default.
+This keeps Reports size manageable, even with millions of evaluated rows.
+If you prefer to see raw data plots (individual prediction points), you can enable this [option](../customization/report-data-aggregation.md).
+This will store raw data points inside the Report.
+However, you should only use this option for small datasets or samples since otherwise, the resulting Report can be too large, and plots will be unreadable.

 # Get a custom Report

 While Presets are a great starting point, you may want to customize the Report by choosing Metrics or adjusting their parameters even more.
 To do this, create a custom Report using individual Metrics.